 If you’re looking to get into the Christmas mood, we have a whole host of events going on in Toronto that are fun (and often free) for all the family.
 And the festive spirit doesn’t have to end on December 25—with most kids not back at school until the second week of January this year, you have even longer to sample everything that’s going on this holiday.

-Let the allure of a winter carnival draw you in, where you’ll find unique gifts, ride the carousel, enjoy a dazzling display of lights, go ice skating, and be welcomed into the home of Santa.
+Let the allure of a winter carnival draw you in to Holiday Fair in Nathan Phillips Square, where you’ll find unique gifts, ride the carousel, enjoy a dazzling display of lights, go ice skating, and be welcomed into the home of Santa.

 Location: 100 Queen St. W., Toronto